 The location of the recording sessions was at the Saltburn Community Centre.
 The title chosen was

-The third and final L.P. was produced in 1981, called "Always Ready" and the title song of the same name was the name of the Runswick Bay lifeboat which arrived on station in 1933.
-The words were written by the local Vicar the Rev Joseph Totbin when the boat arrived on station.
+The third and final L.P. was produced in 1981, called"Always Ready".
+This was the title song of and the name of the Runswick Bay lifeboat which arrived on station in 1933.
+The words were written by the local Vicar, the Rev Joseph Totbin when the boat arrived on station.
 The music arrangment was added in 1980 by Jimmy Madden.

-In February 1934 at 04-25 the "The Always Ready" launched to the vessel "Disperser" sinking off Staithes in a NNW gale while been under tow.
-7 of the 8 crew were rescued by the tug, the 8th man was clinging to the vessel.
+In February 1934 at 04-25 the "The Always Ready" launched to the vessel "Disperser" sinking off Staithes while being under tow in a NNW gale.
+7 of the 8 crew were rescued by the tug, but the 8th man was still clinging to the vessel.
 Coxwain Robert Patton grasped the man and as the vessels parted Coxwain Patton was dragged overboard and suffered serious injuries.
 Nine days later Coxwain Patton died of his injuries.

-Robert Patton was Posthumously awarded the Gold Medal for Conspicuous Gallentry, the Institution's highest honour which it can bestow.
+Robert Patton was posthumously awarded the Gold Medal for Conspicuous Gallantry, the Institution's highest honour which it can bestow.